Working with LGBTQA+ youth ages 13-17.

 To talk with us more about this, call the office at (518) 462-6138 or email email@example.com!
 We work with students from all over the Capital Region to make schools more welcoming places to be!

 The Pride Center works with over 30 school districts in the Capital Region to build welcoming environments for all students regardless of sexual orientation or gender identity.
-We also provide presentations and in-service trainings to local and regional community organizations and agencies on promoting positive LGBTQA youth development.
+We also provide presentations and in-service training to local and regional community organizations and agencies on promoting positive LGBTQA youth development.

 If your agency is interested in working with the Pride Center, please contact our office at (518) 462-6138.

-The Capital Region Safe Schools Coalition is a multi-level initiative to provide schools, LGBTQA activists, and student groups the tools to make our local schools safe for all youth.
+The Capital Region Safe Schools Coalition is a multi-level initiative to provide schools, LGBTQA activists, and student groups with the tools to make our local schools safe for all youth.
 This coalition educates the community about experiences of lesbian, gay, bisexual, transgender and queer youth, creates opportunities for meaningful youth leadership; empowers LGBTQA youth to be leaders in schools and our community and fosters a safer learning environment for youth to develop.